 John: So, when you say you're concerned about him, you actually are concerned about him?

 Mycroft: [As if John's grown a second head] Yes, of course.

 - Used quite often on The Sopranos where they use a lot of euphemisms and code that seems made up on the spot to dance around distasteful topics—not because they find them distasteful, but because they never know when there might be a bug.
 An example from the first season: after they've killed a Hispanic drug dealer and stolen his money stash and found a lot more cash than they expected, Paulie calls Tony:

-- Parodied on a That Mitchell and Webb Look sketch, in which a Dragon expresses irritation with this Diabolical Mastermind boss's habit of doing this, since it leads to unnecessarily ambiguity when the henchmen take him too literally; his statement 'let's hope Dr. Miller meets with an unfortunate accident' leads the henchmen to wait around to see if he meets with an accident until they realize that it's an accident they were supposed to make happen.
+- Parodied on a That Mitchell and Webb Look sketch, in which a Dragon expresses irritation with his Diabolical Mastermind boss's habit of doing this, since it leads to unnecessary ambiguity when the henchmen take him too literally.
+His statement 'let's hope Professor Ritson meets with a little accident' leads the henchmen to wait around to see if he meets with an accident until they realize that it's an accident they were supposed to make happen.

 - Vinnie's stepfather, Don Rudy Aiuppo, asks Vinnie to follow another mob boss who plans to murder Aiuppo, to find out who the assassins will be.
 Vinnie reports this to Frank McPike.